thorgate/django-esteid/esteid/smartid/README.md

         * OUTPUT: Present a Verification Code in the response, which user is expected to see on his device before entering PIN1
     1. Poll the server for authentication status

+    NOTE: It looks like the Smart ID API has been updated and this step is no longer required for signing.
+    Still the document number is required, but it can be obtained from the next step.

 1. Get user's signing certificate from SmartID (aka certificate selection).
     This should be ready in two requests, one is again a session initialization, the second one is the result.

+    NOTE: Now this endpoint also returns document number, so we don't need to authenticate user.

 1. Prepare the [XAdES signature structure](https://github.com/thorgate/pyasice) for signing, aka `XmlSignature`.
 1. Get the actual signature from the SmartID service.

-    1. Start a signing session using the document number from the authentication response and the certificate from the certificate selection response.
+    1. Start a signing session using the document number from the authentication/certificate selection response and the certificate from the certificate selection response.
     1. Present a Verification Code in the response, which user is expected to see on his device before entering PIN2
     1. Poll the server for signing status, which returns the signature when successful.